OUTDOOR ECOTHERAPY

 WHAT HAPPENS IN AN OUTDOOR ECOTHERAPY SESSION?

-• Arriving & Grounding – We begin by settling into the space, orienting to the environment, and setting an intention for the session.
+Arriving & Grounding – We begin by settling into the space, slowing down, and attuning to your breath, body, and the landscape.
+This may include mindfulness practices to orient to the environment and invite presence.
+Together, we set an intention to help guide the session.

 GETTING STARTED

-I offer Outdoor Ecotherapy sessions year-round on Fridays on nature trails through Portland’s West-side, including Hoyt Arboretum, Forest Park, and Tryon Creek.
-If you are interested in exploring Outdoor Ecotherapy, I invite you to reach out for a consultation.
-We can discuss what draws you to this work, answer any questions you have, and determine whether this approach feels like the right fit for you.
+If you are interested in exploring Outdoor Ecotherapy, I invite you to reach out for a free 20-minute consultation.
+We can discuss what draws you to this work, answer any questions you have, and determine whether it feels like a good fit for you.